 Business Benefits

-Why Should I Consult With a Financial Advisor in Tempe, AZ to Assist With My Small Business Retirement Plan?
+Do I Need a Financial Advisor in Tempe, AZ to Help With My Small Business Retirement Plan?

-Setting up small business retirement plans is far different from setting up a personal savings plan at your local Tempe, AZ bank.
-While the federal government does not currently obligate any employer to offer a retirement plan to employees, some states require businesses with a certain number of employees to have a retirement plan.
-Tempe, AZ retirement consultants that are experienced in helping business owners open retirement plans are usually needed to not only ensure you get the benefits you're looking for, but that you abide by evolving tax and business laws.
+Setting up small business retirement plans is complicated.
+While the federal government does not currently obligate any employer to offer a retirement plan to employees, some states require businesses with a minimum number of employees to offer access to a retirement plan.
+Tempe, AZ retirement consultants that have spent years helping business owners open retirement plans are usually needed to not only make sure you get the benefits you're looking for, but that you abide by frequently chancing tax and business laws.

-As your Tempe, AZ retirement plan consultants for your small business, our financial planners will:
+As your Tempe, AZ retirement plan consultants for your small business, our advisers will:

-• Assist you in setting up your plan, including creating a document that complies with IRS code, establishing a trust for plan assets, helping employees understand how specific of the plan apply to their savings, and creating a record keeping system
+- Assist you in setting up your plan, including creating a document that complies with IRS code, arranging a trust for plan assets, helping employees understand the plan's terms, and developing a record keeping system

-Correct Capital's Tempe, AZ financial planners are fiduciary advisors, meaning we are legally and ethically bound to do what's best for you and your employees.
-We work for you, and not our own firm.
-Request a consultation with a member of our advisor team today.
+Correct Capital's Tempe, AZ financial planners are fiduciary advisors, meaning we are obligated, by law and by regulatory oversight to do what's best for you and your employees.
+As an independent firm, we have the freedom and flexibility to tailor our offerings to best suit the goals of our clients.
+Request a meeting with a member of our advisor team today.

 Common Challenges and Solutions in Small Business Retirement Plans